itacode/vue-webpack-starter/README.md

 This template uses webpack 4 and the webpack-dev-server with hot reload enabled.
 It is a ready to use template, to start developing single page applications with Vue.js single file components.

-## Main characteristics
+## Features
-- vue.js
+- Vue.js
-- vuex
+- Vuex
-- vue-router
+- Vue-router
-- axios
+- Axios
-- promise polyfill
+- Promise polyfill
-- webpack 4
+- Webpack 4
-- webpack-dev-server with hot reload
+- Webpack-dev-server with hot reload
-- babel 7
+- Babel 7
-- vue-loader
+- Vue-loader
-- eslint
+- ESLint
-- autoprefixer
+- Autoprefixer
-- scss-loader
+- Scss-loader
-- gulp 4 for compiling scss
+- Gulp 4 for compiling scss
-- css original reset, that merges Meyer's reset with normalize.css
+- Css original reset, that merges Meyer's reset with normalize.css